david942j/kvm-kernel-example/README.md

 ```
 $ egrep '(vmx|svm)' /proc/cpuinfo
 ```
-NOTE: CPUs in VM might not support virtualization (i.e. no nested virtualization).
+NOTE: CPUs in a VM might not support virtualization (i.e. no nested virtualization).
 For example, EC2 on AWS doesn't support using KVM.

 ### Install KVM device

-Check if KVM device exists:
+Check if the KVM device exists:
 ```
 $ ls -la /dev/kvm
 ```